justinwiley/vampire/README.md

 end
 ```

-You look at your old recursive method, and create a seperate class with a single method "visit", that inherits from Vampire::Visitor and describes the action to take on each object in the heirarchy.
+You look at your old recursive method, and create a separate class with a single method "visit", that inherits from Vampire::Visitor and describes the action to take on each object in the heirarchy.

 ```ruby
 class SteveJobsifier < Vampire::Visitor